LNHANCE-Expedition/mccv/README.md

 # More Complicated CTV Vaults

-I started this to prove (or disprove) the feasibility of things I've talked about CTV vaults being capable of.
+I started this quite a long time ago to prove (or disprove) the feasibility of things I've talked about CTV vaults being capable of.
 None of this should be theoretically exciting to anyone familiar with CTV, but I was not sure how feasible some of them were.
+Precomputing a large number of potential transactions takes a long time on commodity hardware, so there are practical limits to vaults like this.

 ## Goal Features